-When the egg of a small white hatches, it produces a tiny green cabbage caterpillar with a dark head.
+When the egg of a small white hatches, it produces tiny green caterpillars with dark heads.
 As it looks wormlike and the legs are not heavily defined, these are regularly referred to as worms, hence the term ‘cabbage worm’.
 With feeding, it grows, going through five larval phases or instars during which its coloration will change, becoming more uniformly green with fewer dark patches, and it moults between each phase.
 When it is ready, it will form a pupa, from which will eventually emerge an adult small white.

 The life cycle of the large white is nearly identical except for the coloration of the caterpillar or worm itself.
 Large white caterpillars tend to be yellowish in coloration with a brown head.
 As they go through their larval phases, brown spots along the sides manifest.
 It similarly will make a pupa, and eventually an adult large white will emerge.

-Cabbage worms prefer plants which produce natural glucosinolates or glucosides, and that includes nearly every cruciferous food plant.
+They prefer plants which produce natural glucosinolates or glucosides, and that includes nearly every cruciferous food plant.
 In fact, they’re fond enough of broccoli that they’re occasionally called broccoli worms.
-While I provided a short list in the overview, here’s a more extensive list of edible cruciferous plants which cabbage worms favor, both for egg-laying and for feeding purposes:
+While I provided a short list in the overview, here’s a more extensive list of edible cruciferous plants which they favor, both for egg-laying and for feeding purposes:

 Cabbage, turnips, broccoli, cauliflower, bok choy, kale, Napa cabbage, garden cress, Brussels sprouts, collard greens, horseradish, savoy cabbage, watercress, broccoli romanesco, mizuna, bomdong, kohlrabi, broccoli rabe, choy sum, cime di rapa, gai lan (Chinese broccoli), komatsuna, arugula, radish, daikon, wasabi, tatsoi, mustard greens (white, Indian, Ethiopian and black mustards), rutabaga.

-While other crops are susceptible to cabbage worms, they really do prefer to stick with ones which provide those natural glucosinolates.
+While other crops are susceptible, they really do prefer to stick with ones which provide those natural glucosinolates.
 However, they have been reported to impact tomato plants, spinach, lettuce, or other garden crops.
 More commonly, those latter plants are under attack by cabbage loopers which have been misidentified, but it’s safe to say that if you have problems with one, you can easily develop problems with the other!

 How To Get Rid Of Cabbage Worms

-In terms of organic cabbage worm control, the most popular – and one of the most effective – is the use of Bacillus thuringiensis var. kurstaki.
+The most popular organic cabbage worm control – and one of the most effective – is the use of Bacillus thuringiensis var. kurstaki.
 Commercially, this is generally referred to as BT or BTK.
 Spraying this bacteria on your plants won’t harm the plants, but it will harm caterpillars and worms who feed on the plants.
 It’s also available in a powdered format if you prefer a non-spray alternative.
-As it gets into the cabbage worm’s system, the bacteria rapidly generates a poison, and the worm stops feeding and rapidly dies of starvation.
-However, it can potentially harm some beneficial butterfly larvae, so don’t use this unless you can visually see cabbage worms or signs of their eggs.
+As it gets into their system, the bacteria rapidly generates a poison, and the worm stops feeding and rapidly dies of starvation.
+However, it can potentially harm some beneficial butterfly larvae, so don’t use this unless you can visually see worms or signs of their yellow eggs.